 Baijnath who had come to his maternal grandmother’s village to meet Shadaan is compelled to return to his family in Lahore, to his parents, brothers, sisters, wife and children.
 Shadaan bids a final farewell and ensures her love reaches Lahore safely, escorted by her brother with a promise to marry his friend in exchange.

-The streets of Lahore are not the same, shadows lurk at street corners, the air though smells of kebabs is stifling, people’s glances wear only suspicion, Baijnath feels alien in his own city, returning to a locked house and forced to spend a night at his friend Miyan’s place who drops him to safety at Lahore railway station at the risk of losing his two children to rioters.
+The streets of Lahore are not the same, shadows lurk at street corners, the air smells of kebabs is stifling, and people’s glances wear only suspicion, Baijnath feels alien in his own city, returning to a locked house and forced to spend a night at his friend Miyan’s place who drops him to safety at Lahore railway station at the risk of losing his two children to rioters.

 Baijnath then travels to Darbarsahab Kartarpur station with the help of ticket collector Shahid and reaches his paternal grandfather’s village Kotli Soodkaan where he reunites with his family.

 When the rioters attack his affluent grandfather’s palatial house even before the crack of dawn, a mad rush to safety begins.

 The narrator states this effectively through the lines:

 “Sleep courses through every fiber of my body, but it cannot find a single spot to settle down”.

 A coming-of-age story